TCNJ Special Circumstances Guidelines

 TCNJ Acceptable Special Circumstance Conditions and Tax Year Information Used for Re-evaluation:

-Prior-Prior Year FAFSA changes that begin with the 2017-2018 academic year will impact which calendar year’s tax information is reviewed for a special circumstance.
 The special circumstance that a family falls under will determine which income year is used in the re-evaluation.
-Please note that a family must be currently experiencing one of these circumstances and it must have occurred on or after 2015 for us to proceed.
+Please note that a family must be currently experiencing one of these circumstances and it must have occurred on or after 2016 for us to proceed.

 To initiate a Special Circumstances request, please review the acceptable conditions, below.
 Follow the link under the acceptable condition that applies to you.
 Each form has detailed instructions as to the documents needed to evaluate your special circumstance and where to submit the paperwork.

 - Unemployed (10 week waiting period) – 2018 projected income information

 - Disability-Permanent or Long Term (6 months or greater) – 2018 projected income information

 - Retirement – 2018 projected income information